jjneely/carolinarscm.org/content/register.md

 * [Self Declaration Form][5] (Adults and Staff Only)
 * [Reference Forms][4] (Adults and Staff Only, Every 3 Years)

-Staff members are also required to register and submit these forms.

-A $100 deposit is required with completed registration forms to reserve your place in this year's RSCM Carolina Summer Choral Residency.
-Please see payment information below.
+## USPS / Scanner Registration

 Paper forms which may be mailed to the [registrar][7] or scanned and emailed.
 These forms contain the all the necessary signatures and safety information.
 Use these forms when not registering online.

-* [2024 Chorister Packet][1]: For minor aged participants.
+* [2025 Chorister Packet][1]: For minor aged participants.
-* [2024 Adult Packet][2]: For participants aged 18 and above.
+* [2025 Adult Packet][2]: For participants aged 18 and above.
-* [2024 Staff Packet][2]: For all staff.
+* [2025 Staff Packet][2]: For all staff.
 * [Adult Code of Conduct][6]: For participants and staff aged 18 and above.
 * [Self Declaration Form][5]: All adults and staff must complete each year.
 * [Reference Forms][4] All adults and staff must complete once every 3 years.

-If you have any questions please feel free to [contact us!][7] -->
+If you have any questions please feel free to [contact us!][7]

 # Make a Payment

-The RSCM Carolina Summer Choral Residency is accepting payments through [PayPal][20] which means that you can easily use Visa, MasterCard, American Express, Discover, PayPal, or your checking account for your registration fees.
+The RSCM Carolina Summer Choral Residency is accepting payments through [PayPal][20].
+Easily pay registration fees with Visa, MasterCard, American Express, Discover, PayPal, or a checking account.

-A $100 deposit and completed registration forms are required to reserve your spot.
+A $100 deposit **and** completed registration forms are required to reserve a spot.
 Registration fees do **not** include music.
 Click the below PayPal button to make a payment.
-PayPal will ask you for the specific amount you wish to pay.
-You may also use this page to make any additional payments or donations.
+PayPal will ask for the specific amount to pay.
+Use this feature to pay for deposits, balances, or to cover multiple registrations.
+This link can also be used for any donations to the RSCM Carolina Summer Choral Residency, which is a non-profit 501(c)(3) organization.

 <p class="text-center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4BLB7ZJ45CR8E"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_paynow_LG.gif" /></a>